 In the context of the Program's economic impacts, job-years are defined as the equivalent number of one-year-long, full-time jobs supported by the project.
 For example, if one full-time job is supported for two years, it therefore represents two job-years.
-In 2009, the White House Council of Economic Advisers (CEA) produced estimates of job creation that would result from ARRA; those estimates were expressed in job-years because, as the report describes, "for some purposes, looking at the effects at a single point in time is not the most useful approach."9 The FY 2018-2019 Analysis, the FY 2017-2018 Analysis, the FY 2016-2017 Analysis, and the Historical Analysis considered historical, project-related spending over a 12-year period.
+In 2009, the White House Council of Economic Advisers (CEA) produced estimates of job creation that would result from ARRA; those estimates were expressed in job-years because, as the report describes, "for some purposes, looking at the effects at a single point in time is not the most useful approach."
+The FY 2019-2020 Analysis, and prior analyses considered historical, project-related spending over a 13- year period.
 Because the volume of spending was highly variable from year to year throughout the analysis period, and because the types of services procured with that spending changed substantially over the life of the project, reporting the results of this analysis as job-years is most appropriate.

 Full-time equivalent (FTE) is a term frequently employed by agencies and other public employers.
-As described by the U.S. Government Accountability Office, an FTE is a measure of employment relative to the full-time hourly obligation for a given job.10 That is, if a job entails a 35-hour workweek with 15 days of paid time off, the FTE for that role would be equal to 1,700 annual hours-therefore, an employee who worked 850 hours in that role in a given year would be described as 0.5 FTE.
+As described by the U.S. Government Accountability Office, an FTE is a measure of employment relative to the full-time hourly obligation for a given job.
+That is, if a job entails a 35-hour workweek with 15 days of paid time off, the FTE for that role would be equal to 1,700 annual hours-therefore, an employee who worked 850 hours in that role in a given year would be described as 0.5 FTE.
 This allows for standardization between full-time and part-time positions to create one easy-to-understand estimate of the total amount of employment generated.
 Full-time equivalents that were directly supported by the project were estimated based on a detailed review of historical invoices detailing employee hours worked.
 For the purposes of this analysis, FTEs calculated from this data review represent the equivalent of job-years as defined above.
 In other words, one FTE supported on a contract is equal to one direct job-year supported.